 Create a new account: it is recommended to use a dedicated VPN account with certificate, avoiding the need to create a system user.

-On the other hand, it’s mandatory to choose a system account if you want to use authentication with user name and password.
+On the other hand, it’s mandatory to choose a system account if you want to use authentication with user name and password or with one time password (2FA).

 Import the file into the client and start the VPN.